-There are other notable sources of sand and gravel in Dummerston, though the town no longer relies on them.
-The Moore Farm pit is approximately 6 acres in size and is projected to provide sand and gravel for the next 10-15 years.
+There are other limited sources of sand and gravel in Dummerston.
+The Moore Farm pit is approximately 6 acres in size and is projected to provide sand and gravel for the next 5-6 years.
 Another sand and gravel pit is located east of the Moore Farm location on the east side of Interstate 91.
 This pit is approximately 16 acres in size.
 This sand is excavated and sold to surrounding towns.
 There is also a 5 acre pit on Station Road.